lidofinance/community-staking-module/docs/src/src/interfaces/ICSParametersRegistry.sol/interface.ICSParametersRegistry.md

 ### getAllowedExitDelay

-Get allowed exit delay by the curveId
+Get allowed exit delay by the curveId in seconds

 *`defaultAllowedExitDelay` is returned if the value is not set for the given curveId.*